vivegi/thirukkural/README.md

 </data>
 ```

+We intend to have the semantic content in the XML files and generate HTML renditions for various outputs viz. flash card, eBook, print book (eg: PDF), website etc.,

+> Note: We need people with expertise in XML data management, schema design,
+> stylesheet creation (such as XSLT) etc., This technical stream of actitivies
+> can run in parallel with the design/creative work with some minimal coordination
+> between the two streams.

 There are many classical commentaries (உரை) that are available.
 We will use the following:

 1. பரிமேலழகர் உரை: This is the classical commentary (c.
 13<sup>th</sup> century CE) by [Parimelazhagar](https://en.wikipedia.org/wiki/Parimelalhagar).